ghiggi/xsphere/README.md

-# xsphere - A package to display NWP fields of unstructured grid with xarray.
+# xsphere - A package to display NWP fields on spherical unstructured grid with xarray.

-The code in this repository provides a solution to display with xarray NWP fields of unstructured grid.
+The code in this repository provides a solution to display with xarray NWP fields on spherical unstructured grid.
 It builds mainly upon xarray, cartopy and pygsp.

 ATTENTION: The code is subject to changes in the coming months.

-The folder `tutorials` (will) provide jupyter notebooks describing various features of xsphere.
+The folder `tutorials` provides some code snippets describing various features of xsphere.

 The folder `docs` (will) contains slides and notebooks explaining the xsphere framework.